 Most language modules are available from beginners through to intermediate levels of learning.
 You will be able to record your additional languages achievements on the Higher Education Achievement Report (HEAR) – a record of all your achievements at university.
 Our courses follow a curriculum based on the internationally recognised "European Framework".

 Please note: KLS modules are non-credited, they do not affect your final degree classification.

 The modules consist of two-hour weekly language classes where you will learn or develop linguistic skills in speaking, reading, listening and writing.

-KLS language modules in semester 2 (January to March) will be delivered through a combination of blended learning (face-to-face at Penrhyn Road and online virtual classes via MS Teams) and fully online courses via MS Teams, depending on the language module.
+KLS language modules will be delivered through a combination of blended learning (face-to-face at Penrhyn Road and online virtual classes via MS Teams), hybrid, face to face and fully online courses via MS Teams, depending on the language module.
 Please check individual language modules for details.

-For information on levels on offer, timetables and methods of delivery for specific courses in the academic year 2021–22, please click on Courses and timetable 2023/24.
+For information on levels on offer, timetables and methods of delivery for specific courses in the academic year 2023–24, please click on Courses and timetable 2023/24.
 Please note the advertised times for our language courses may be subject to change.

 Please also note: a minimum of 10 students is required in order for a course to run.
 Should any course not recruit enough students, it will be cancelled.

 Enrolment in our courses is online, links will appear on dates as per information on How to Apply section.